-- (1) EXEMPT PER SECTION 30(1)(c) - (2) All explosive device incidents reported to Police, whether hoax or genuine, should be reported as soon as possible to the 'On-Call' Police Bomb Technician for the relevant district. - (3) An 'Explosive/CBR Incident Report' is to be promptly furnished in every case where any such incident is reported to Police, whether hoax or genuine. - (4) The duty officer, divisional inspector or senior member at the scene should assume the role of Police Forward Commander of any explosive incident and should control and coordinate all police and emergency services action. - (5) The rendering safe of any device and associated procedures is the responsibility of the attending Police Bomb Technician/s. - (6) The Homemade Explosives Awareness Guide provides basic information in relation to some devices.
+- (2) All explosive device incidents reported to Police, whether hoax or genuine, should be reported as soon as possible to the 'On-Call' Police Bomb Technician for the relevant district. - (3) An 'Explosive/CBR Incident Report' is to be promptly furnished in every case where any such incident is reported to Police, whether hoax or genuine. - (4) The duty officer, divisional inspector or senior member at the scene should assume the role of Police Forward Commander of any explosive incident and should control and coordinate all police and emergency services action. - (5) The rendering safe of any device and associated procedures is the responsibility of the attending Police Bomb Technician/s. - (6) The Homemade Explosives Awareness Guide provides basic information in relation to some devices.